Stop Loss Concept

 Stop loss orders are available within the Ambassador managed account platform at no additional cost to our fee structure.
 This is just a very general overview, but is something that I hope gives all clients more confidence to own individual stocks.

-In 25 years as an advisor, I view this as a simple but effective way to offer a risk management strategy for clients that goes unused for the vast majority of investors.
+I view using Stop Losses as a simple but effective way to offer a risk management strategy for clients that goes unused for the vast majority of investors.

 “Building More Intelligent Portfolios”